mathigon/textbooks/content/divisibility-and-primes/content.md

             if i
               td(colspan=i)

-By now you should be comfortable with basic integer arithmetic and addition, subtraction and multiplication.
+By now you should be comfortable with addition, subtraction and multiplication of integers.
 Division is slightly different, because you can’t always divide any integer by any other.
 For example 17 divided by 3 is not a whole number – it is somewhere in between 5 and 6.
 You either have to give a remainder (2), or express the answer as a decimal number (5.66).

     .row.padded
       .grow